WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Forced to take matters in their own hands, the thieves try to find a way out the floor without further casualties while the hostages plot to fight off their captors.
 Unfortunately, somebody else is in the floor with them; a deranged maniac with a habit of beheading and skinning victims under a sacred ritual.
 As the death toll rises, enemies become allies, allies become enemies, and booby traps take a limb or two.

-A low-key splatter comedy, Botched is a cheap yet creatively funny slasher flick that features competent casts, brutal gore and some funny direction to an obscure story.
-It starts out quite similar to a another hostage themed backwoods slasher The Cottage (2006), with a planned crime going sour after a crazy mistake, only to go down a gory path that is as outrageous as it is funny, though compared to that film, Botched does not shy away from a decent onscreen killcount and silliness that's quite workable in a level.
+A low-key splatter comedy, Botched (2007) is a cheap yet creatively funny slasher flick that features competent casts, brutal gore and some funny direction to an obscure story.
+It starts out quite similar to a another hostage themed backwoods slasher The Cottage (2006), with a plotted crime going sour after a crazy mistake, only to go down a gory path that is as outrageous as it is funny, though compared to that film, Botched (2007) does not shy away from a decent onscreen killcount and silliness that's quite workable in a level.

 I believe what makes this film work as a comedy is the wide array of characters; while Stephen Dorff's character Ritchie maintains a serious face through out the ordeal, the other sets include gentle God fearing women, a wimpy thug and his sociopathic brother, an army enthusiast turned cop, just to name a few; in a way, you don't usually get these kind of meat in a slasher film so how they react to the dangers surrounding and hunting them is quite a treat to watch.
 Better yet is that they're portrayed rather comically well, with odd developments and surprises keeping me watching for more, even if I kinda already see what fate awaits to some of them.
 (Read.
 Some!)

 I guess the only flaws I see here is that the budget sometimes show and not all of the comic timing works; the killer's over the top nature can be a bit distracting and the ending felt rushed.
-If anything, Botched is like a live action take on a 70s Scooby-Doo cartoon with loads of gore; it is really nothing more than a fun film to rent if you're thirsty for some onscreen carnage all the while poking at how cheesy it is.
+If anything, Botched (2007) is like a live action take on a 70s Scooby-Doo cartoon with loads of gore; it is really nothing more than a fun film to rent if you're thirsty for some onscreen carnage all the while poking at how cheesy it is.
 That being said, this unheard little number deserves a viewing or two just for the laughs and limbs being hacked off!

 Bodycount: